 You could make a single chocolate for your loved one, or a ‘His n Her’ pair.
-Wrap them in cellophane with a hand-made card, and your loved one is bound to be impressed by the thought and effort you’ve put in 😉
+Wrap them in cellophane with a hand-made card, and your loved one is bound to be impressed by the thought and effort you’ve put in.

 Here’s how to make them:

-Valentines Chocolate Crunch Hearts
+Valentines Chocolate Cookie Crunch Hearts

-85g / 3 oz good quality 70% dark chocolate, broken into chunks
+- 85 g / 3 oz 70% dark chocolate broken into chunks

-Freeze-dried strawberries or raspberries, for sprinkling
+- Freeze-dried strawberries or raspberries for sprinkling

-Coat the bottom of the silicone mould with 1 tsp melted chocolate (this will give the chocolate a nice, smooth bottom).
+- Coat the bottom of a silicone mould with 1 tsp melted chocolate (this will give the chocolate a nice, smooth bottom).
 Add 2 TBSP of the crunchy mixture and press to level as much as possible.
 Add 1 TBSP melted chocolate and tap the mould on the work surface to remove air bubbles and level the top.
 Sprinkle with freeze dried berries and place in the fridge until solid (about 2 hours).
 Repeat the above steps for the second chocolate.

-When set, the chocolates should easily peel out of their moulds.
+- When set, the chocolates should easily peel out of their moulds.